The Good Life (Weezer song)

-"The Good Life" is a song by American rock band Weezer, released on October 29, 1996 as the second single from their second studio album, Pinkerton (1996), as well as an EP in Australia.
-"The Good Life" was rush-released by the record company to try to save the commercially failing album, but was not successful.
+"The Good Life" is a song by the American rock band Weezer, released on October 29, 1996, as the second single from their second studio album, Pinkerton (1996).
+It was released as an EP in Australia.
+"The Good Life" was rush-released by the record company to try to save the failing album, but was not successful.

-Background
+In the 2020s, "The Good Life" and the B-side "I Just Threw Out the Love of My Dreams", featuring the guest vocalist Rachel Haden, became popular on social media platform TikTok.
+"I Just Threw Out the Love of My Dreams" was certified gold in 2026.

+Songs

-In 1995, Weezer frontman Rivers Cuomo underwent a corrective operation for his leg and was in a leg brace.
-The brace was debilitatingly painful and inspired the lyrics to the title song.
+In 1995, the Weezer songwriter, Rivers Cuomo, underwent a corrective operation for his leg and was in a leg brace.
+The brace was debilitatingly painful and inspired the lyrics to "The Good Life".
 The inside picture in the CD's booklet is an X-ray of Rivers' leg brace.

-The B-sides include "I Just Threw Out the Love of My Dreams" (featuring Rachel Haden of That Dog on vocals), a song once intended for Weezer's unreleased album Songs from the Black Hole.
-The live songs were taken from a set played by the band at Shorecrest High School near Seattle.
-The school had won a contest and got Weezer to play during lunch in 1997.
-A very young Daniel Brummel of Ozma can be seen in the upper right side of the EP's cover.
+The B-side "I Just Threw Out the Love of My Dreams" was written for Weezer's unfinished rock opera Songs from the Black Hole.
+It describes a love affair between Jonas (sung by Cuomo) and Laurel (sung by Rachel Haden of That Dog).
+It was recorded in June 1996.

+The live songs were taken from a set at Shorecrest High School near Seattle, which had won a contest and had Weezer perform during lunch in 1997.
+A young Daniel Brummel of Ozma can be seen in the upper right side of the EP cover.

 Music video

-The song's music video, directed by Jonathan Dayton and Valerie Faris, features a pizza delivery girl (played by Mary Lynn Rajskub) on her route, highlighting the monotony of her job.
-The music video is noted for its use of simultaneous camera angles appearing on screen as a fractured full image in a technique jokingly described by Weezer bassist Scott Shriner on the band's March 2004 DVD Video Capture Device as being "so innovative, I've never seen it since."
-Blink-182's video for their November 2004 single "Always" used a similar technique.
-The video's directors would go on to cast Mary Lynn Rajskub as Pageant Assistant Pam in their first feature-length motion picture Little Miss Sunshine.
+As Pinkerton was not meeting sales expectations, Weezer felt pressure to make a music video more to the liking of MTV.
+The "Good Life" video was directed by Jonathan Dayton and Valerie Faris and stars Mary Lynn Rajskub as a pizza delivery.
+It uses split screen angles appearing as a fractured full image.
+Geffen rush-released the video to try to save the album, but was not successful.

 Release

-"The Good Life" single and EP was released in the spring of 1997 at the behest of the band's label DGC.
-Pinkerton had not received the same response that the group's first eponymous album did, and the single/EP was issued in an attempt to score a hit, but was not successful.
-The single version was remixed with a more prominent bass track and panned vocals, and was included on the deluxe edition of Pinkerton.
+"The Good Life" was released at the behest of Weezer's record label, DGC.
+Pinkerton had not been as successful as Weezer's first album, and the single was not successful.
+Writing for AllMusic, Peter J. D'Angelo described the "Good Life" EP as "a great document of the group's late-'90s successes and a nice place to hear the many sides of the band in a single package".

+In the 2020s, "The Good Life" and "I Just Threw Out the Love of My Dreams" became popular on the social media platform TikTok.
+According to Cuomo, "I Just Threw Out the Love of My Dreams" was receiving 100,000 streams a day as of 2022.
+It was certified gold on August 5, 2026.
+Weezer have performed "I Just Threw Out the Love of My Dreams" with guest vocalists including Blondshell, Snail Mail, and Momma's Etta Friedman and Allegra Weingarten.